actinia-org/actinia-introduction/docs/index.md

 ### Why cloud computing?

-With the tremendous increase of available geospatial and Earth observation lately driven by the European <a href="https://www.copernicus.eu">Copernicus programme</a> (esp. the Sentinel satellites) and theh increasing availability of open data, the need for computational resources is growing in a non-linear way.
+With the tremendous increase of available geospatial and Earth observation lately driven by the European <a href="https://www.copernicus.eu">Copernicus programme</a> (esp. the Sentinel satellites) and the increasing availability of open data, the need for computational resources is growing in a non-linear way.

 Cloud technology offers a series of **advantages**: